goFrendiAsgard/kokoropy/README.md

 * Kokoropy support many database system.
 Every model can has its own database.
 * Kokoropy support REST.
 * Kokoropy support both, automatic and manual routing.
-* Kokoropy support SESSION out of the box
+* Kokoropy support SESSION and COOKIES out of the box

 __PS:__ This is my pet-project, and might be not stable.
 It is not ready for production purpose (yet)

-Kokoropy come with
+Kokoropy stands in the shoulder of the giants.
+Here are projects that make kokoropy possible:
 * bottlepy 0.12 dev (https://github.com/defnull/bottle)
 * sqlalchemy 0.9.0 dev (https://github.com/zzzeek/sqlalchemy)
 * beaker 1.6.4 (https://github.com/bbangert/beaker)

+Also, kokoropy come with several third-party css & javascript framework (so you do not need to download them anymore):
+* jquery 1.11.0
+* jquery-ui 1.10.4
+* jquery-mobile 1.4.0
+* bootstrap 3.0.3
+* colorbox 1.4.33
+* chosen 1.0.0
+* leaflet 0.7.2
+* alertify.js 0.3.1.1

 __DEMO:__ http://kokoropy.herokuapp.com